Are you an adviser? Go to Unbiased Pro

 Why it’s vital to find the best pension

-No matter where you are in your career, it’s important to think ahead to the days when that monthly cheque is no longer coming in.
+No matter where you are in your career, it’s important to consider when that monthly cheque is no longer coming in.

-In the UK, a pension is among the most tax-efficient ways to save for your retirement.
+In the UK, a pension is among the most tax-efficient ways to save for retirement.

 However, not all pensions and schemes are created equal.
-So, it is vital to find out about the different pension and scheme types and how they function.
+So, learning about the different pensions and schemes and how they work is vital.

-This is the best way to ensure that you are doing everything in your power to secure a comfortable retirement for yourself.
+This is the best way to ensure that you are doing everything you can to secure a comfortable retirement.

 What are the different types of pension schemes?